First published June 2017; updated May 2019

 - Time of year

-The Global solar UV index is a scale that was develpoed by the world health organisation which measures the UV radiation level at the surface of the earth and gives indication of the potential for sun damage.
+The Global solar UV index is a scale that was developed by the World Health Organisation which measures the UV radiation level at the surface of the earth and gives indication of the potential for sun damage.
 The UV index ranges from zero upwards – the higher the UV index the greater the risk.